 3. City from e-automate updates the city in ConnectWise.

-4. State from e-automate updates the state in ConnectWise. **The state field in ConnectWise is a drop-down field and therefore the formatting of the state name in e-automate must match the value in ConnectWise.
+4. State from e-automate updates the state in ConnectWise. **The state field in ConnectWise is a drop-down field, and therefore, the formatting of the state name in e-automate must match the value in ConnectWise.
 If the format doesn't match, the sync will be unable to update the company record in ConnectWise.**

 5. Zip Code from e-automate will update the zip code field in ConnectWise.